 BVVL International was created in June 2008, and is the first web-based resource tool for physicians, researchers, and families interested in learning more about Brown-Vialetto-Van Laere syndrome.
 Brown-Vialetto-Van Laere syndrome (BVVL), sometimes referred to as “bulbar palsy,” is a rare, neurodegenerative motor neuron disorder, mainly affecting children.
 The disease causes a host of cranial nerve deficits including loss of the ability to speak, hear, swallow, and even breathe.

 On March 4th, 2010, the first article outlining a BVVL gene was published.
+Since that time, other genes have been discovered that elucidate this disease as a riboflavin transporter gene mutation.
 See the BVVL Research Highlights page for more information.

 BVVL International is a resource for anyone interested in learning more about the disease and includes the following:

 BVVL International is a project of the Thisbe and Noah Scott Foundation.

 - Summary information from case reports of individuals with BVVL in the medical literature

 - Current research underway towards finding other potential genetic mechanisms responsible for the disease